laravel/docs/billing.md

 <a name="checking-subscription-status"></a>
 ### Checking Subscription Status

-Once a user is subscribed to your application, you may easily check their subscription status using a variety of convenient methods.
-First, the `subscribed` method returns `true` if the user has an active subscription, even if the subscription is currently within its trial period:
+Once a customer is subscribed to your application, you may easily check their subscription status using a variety of convenient methods.
+First, the `subscribed` method returns `true` if the customer has an active subscription, even if the subscription is currently within its trial period.
+The `subscribed` method accepts the name of the subscription as its first argument:

     if ($user->subscribed('default')) {
         //